-The flavor of these Cherry Lemonade Popsicles is pure, vibrant, fresh cherry with a touch of citrus — they’re one of the joys of summer!
+The flavor of these Cherry Lemonade Popsicles is pure, vibrant, fresh cherry with a touch of citrus — they’re super healthy and one of the joys of summer!

 This is a formula you can apply to lots of summer fruit, and I plan to do just that, but it’s cherry season right now, so these need to happen asap.
 Grab your cherry pitter and a pound of cherries and let’s get to work.
 We’re going to puree the cherries, sugar, and lemon juice in a food processor or blender.
 I strain it, but you don’t have to if you’d like more texture.
 The puree goes right into the popsicle mold, it’s that simple.

 I love my popsicle mold, I use it at least once a week during the hot weather and it’s a life saver.
 It’s probably the best $20 I’ve ever spent.
 I make all kinds of fruit pops, of course, but I also make ice cream bars in it.
 You can get as healthy or as decadent as you want with your mold, it does both equally well.

 The little bit of sugar and lemon really serve to bring out the cherry flavor in these pops.
 They’re wonderful, I hope you try them.

 The cherries for this recipe were generously provided by Northwest Cherries.

 - Be sure to taste your puree and adjust it with more sugar or lemon if necessary.
 As always, the quality of your fruit will affect your final product, trust your instincts!
 Add a touch of vanilla or almond extract if you like.
 Even a bit of cherry liqueur would be fun to try.

 - If you don’t have a popsicle mold you can make these with paper cups, just peel the cup away when you’re ready to eat.

 - If you can’t get fresh cherries, use frozen.

 - Cherry pitters are inexpensive and worth their weight in gold, you can find them here.